Top cards for under-18s

 Top-pick children's bank accounts

 A number of major banks offer special accounts for kids.
-Our three top picks pay the highest interest rates and are available UK-wide.
+Our top picks pay the highest interest rates and are available UK-wide.

 Though remember there's much less parental control with these accounts than on prepaid cards – kids will be able to operate the accounts online and/or via a mobile app.
 So if you want to view their account activity, you'll usually need to ask them.